IMO endorses use of armed guards on ships

 The UN's International Maritime Organization (IMO) has endorsed the use of private armed guards to protect ships from piracy.

 After a meeting in London, the IMO issued guidelines for the use of guards on board ships in areas of high risk, including in the Indian Ocean.
+About one in 10 ships off the Somali coast already carry armed guards.

 But observers say this number is likely to rise now that the UN has endorsed the practice.